Fastov massacre

+Events

 The massacre took place from September 23-26 as White troops from the Volunteer Army, primarily Terek Cossacks, entered the town under the lead of the Colonel V.F.
 Belogortsev went door to door, killing Jews.
 Historians Oleg Budnitskii wrote that Cossacks would ask Jews for money and tortured those who could not provide.
 The dismembered bodies of Jews "were given to the dogs and swine."
 Witnesses reported that the majority of victims were killed as they were lined up against the synagogue's walls, and the killers engaged in heavy looting of Jewish properties and the mass rape of women and girls.

 Soldiers regularly mistreated Jewish civilians for fun, including one case where a boy was forced to hang his own father, and in other scenarios forced escapees to walk back into their burning homes.
 Over 200 Jewish homes were destroyed and many Jewish shops and community institutions were also targeted.

 Lithuanian-American Jewish anarchist Emma Goldman recalled that when she arrived at the town the locals told her of "fearful pogroms... the most terrible of them by Denikin...
 4,000 persons were killed while several thousand died as a result of the wounds and shock.
 Seven thousand perished from hunger and exposure on the road to Kiev...
 The greater part of the city had been destroyed or burned; many of the older Jews were trapped in the synagogue and there murdered, while others had been driven to the public square where they were slaughtered."

 English journalist Anna Reid estimated that 1,500 Jews died in the massacre, while Nicolas Werth gives a broader range of 1,000-1,500.
 Budnitskii narrows the death toll down to 1,300-1,500 out of a population of 10,000 Jews.